AdamByerly/BMCNNwHFCs/README.md

 ````

 Next, you need to choose the weights to use from each individual model you trained.
 Our training procedure saves multiple copies of weights during the training process:
-- the weights from the 2 best top-1 predictions (_as evaluated at the end of each epoch_)
+- the weights from the 2 best top-1 prediction accuracies (_as evaluated at the end of each epoch_)
 - the weights from the 2 lowest losses (_as evaluated at the end of each epoch_)
 - the weights at the end of each of the latest 2 epochs